Portrait of Jacques-François Desmaisons

 Portrait of Jacques-François Desmaisons is an oil painting created in 1782 by the French Neoclassical artist Jacques-Louis David.
 The work is noted for its intellectual tone and compositional clarity, and it offers a vivid portrayal of Desmaisons as a professional and Enlightenment-era figure.

 Description

 The painting features Jacques-François Desmaisons, a French architect and academic affiliated with the Royal Academy of Architecture.
 He is depicted seated at a desk, surrounded by architectural tools such as a compass, ruler, and blueprints.
 Books are also present on the table, including a clearly labeled volume of Palladio, referencing Andrea Palladio, the influential Renaissance architect.

 Provenance

-The portrait was completed in 1782 and is currently housed in the Buffalo AKG Art Museum (formerly known as the Albright-Knox Art Gallery) in Buffalo, New York City.
+The portrait was completed in 1782 and is currently housed in the Buffalo AKG Art Museum (formerly known as the Albright-Knox Art Gallery) in Buffalo, New York.
 It entered the museum's permanent collection in the 20th century.

 Significance

 The painting is notable as one of the few early portraits by David portraying a member of the professional bourgeoisie rather than the aristocracy.
 It reflects a shift in artistic and societal values on the eve of the French Revolution, where intellect and civic responsibility began to take precedence over noble birth.